 - We are interested in projects that extend the arts to underserved populations -- those whose opportunities to experience the arts are limited by geography, ethnicity, economics, or disability.
 This is achieved in part through the use of Challenge America funds.

-Grants generally will range from $10,000 to $100,000.
+- Grants generally will range from $10,000 to $100,000.
+No grants will be made below $10,000.
 Grants of $100,000 or more will be made only in rare instances, and only for projects that the Arts Endowment determines demonstrate exceptional national or regional significance and impact.
 In the past few years, well over half of the agency's grants have been for amounts less than $25,000.